 |Methodist Church of Great Britain: Churches in this association first ordained women in the 1970’s.
 The first woman was elected president in 1993.|

 So what is the heart of the issue to those who hold the traditional view?
-Traditionalists believe that the literal interpretation of Scripture is of foremost importance (such as the verses listed above).
-Based on passages like those, traditionalists are convicted that the role of pastor in local churches is a call God places on a man’s life.
-Not calling a woman to the role of pastor is neither oppressive nor dismissive of their God-given abilities.
+Traditionalists believe the literal interpretation of Scripture is essential (see above).
+Based on passages like those, traditionalists believe the role of the pastor in local churches is a call God places on a man’s life.
+Not calling a woman to the pastor position is neither oppressive nor dismissive of their God-given abilities.

 |Methodist Denominations That Don’t Ordain Women|